SEC Football Odds & Betting Tips: Ole Miss Climbing Up The Board

 4. Watch the Over/Under

-While the SEC isn’t exactly known for producing high-flying offenses, it does features a few dominant teams that can roll up points on opponents, and a handful of others with strong quarterbacks and very capable passing attacks.
+While the SEC hasn’t always been known for producing high-flying offenses, it now features a few dominant teams that can roll up points on opponents, and a handful of others with strong QBs and very capable passing attacks.

 That translates in over/under betting into a fairly reliable rate of going over the total for elite squads such as Alabama, Georgia and LSU, as well as mid-tier teams with strong offenses.
 But if a team relies more heavily on the ground game, the under is often the better bet.